dgerabagi/aiascent-dev/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
+Current Cycle 83 - still script wont work
-Current Cycle 82 - script error
+Cycle 82 - script error
 Cycle 81 - create artifact for the script
 Cycle 80 - check on scripts use case make sure it names and places images appropriate for the report delivery system Cycle 79 - create a script for images